Queen of the Damned: Author's reaction

-By July 2001, author Anne Rice had mellowed her previous stance on the film, much as she had with Interview.
+By July 2001, author Anne Rice had mellowed her previous stance on the film, much as she had with Interview with the Vampire.
 When asked about the film's progress, she answered:

 Everything I hear about the movie is good.
 Warner Bros. is extremely enthusiastic.
 They are working very hard to make it perfect.
 I have no real news.
 Let me repeat what I mentioned in a recent message.
 I met Stuart Townsend, the young man who is playing Lestat and he was absolutely charming.
 He had Lestat's excellent speaking voice and his feline grace.
 I cannot wait to see him in the film.

 By late 2001, Rice had seen the completed film and was sufficiently satisfied to allow her name to be used on promotional material, although she later became disillusioned about it and dismissed the film in 2003, a year after its release, stating that a television series format would be more suited to the source material.
 Subsequently, Rice urged fans on her Facebook page to "simply forget" about the film, which she said was something she could not relate to as far as her work was concerned and while she did encourage the studio not to do the film, in the end, it hurt her to see her work "mutilated" as it had been depicted.

 Public and critical reaction

-Queen of the Damned was released on February 22, 2002 in the United States and Canada.
+Queen of the Damned was released in the United States and Canada on February 22, 2002.

 The film received mostly negative reviews from critics, with several reviewers such as Roger Ebert describing it as "goofy" or "damned".
-The film has an approval "rotten" rating of 17% at Rotten Tomatoes based on 130 reviews, with the site's consensus calling the film "A muddled and campy MTV-styled vampire movie with lots of eye candy and bad accents."
+The film has an approval "rotten" rating of 17% at Rotten Tomatoes based on 130 reviews, with the site's consensus reading: "A muddled and campy MTV-styled vampire movie with lots of eye candy and bad accents."
 Despite negative reviews, Queen of the Damned nonetheless topped the box office on its opening weekend, against fairly weak competition.
-The film grossed $45.5 million on a $35 million budget.
+The film grossed $45.4 million on a $35 million budget and was considered a flop.